sqlmapproject/sqlmap/Usage.md

 ### Target URL

-Switch: `-u` or `--url`
+Option: `-u` or `--url`

 Run sqlmap against a single target URL.
 This switch requires an argument which is the target URL in the form `http(s)://targeturl[:port]/[...]`.

 ### Parse targets from Burp or WebScarab proxy logs

-Switch: `-l`
+Option: `-l`

 Rather than providing a single target URL, it is possible to test and inject against HTTP requests proxied through [Burp proxy](http://portswigger.net/suite/) or
 [WebScarab proxy](http://www.owasp.org/index.php/Category:OWASP_WebScarab_Project).
-This switch requires an argument which is the proxy's HTTP requests log file.
+This option requires an argument which is the proxy's HTTP requests log file.

 ### Load HTTP request from a file

-Switch: `-r`
+Option: `-r`

 One of the possibilities of sqlmap is loading of complete HTTP request from a textual file.
 That way you can skip usage of bunch of other options (e.g. setting of cookies, POSTed data, etc).

-Sample content of a HTTP request file provided as argument to this switch:
+Sample content of a HTTP request file provided as an argument to this option:

     POST /sqlmap/mysql/post_int.php HTTP/1.1
     Host: 192.168.136.131